-Synlogic, Inc., together with its wholly owned and consolidated subsidiaries (Synlogic or the Company), is a clinical-stage biopharmaceutical company applying synthetic biology to the discovery and development of Synthetic Biotic medicines.
-Synthetic Biotic medicines are generated from Synlogic's proprietary platform, leveraging a reproducible, modular approach to the generation of novel drug candidates that perform or deliver critical therapeutic functions.
-Synthetic Biotic medicines are designed to metabolize a toxic substance, compensate for missing or damaged metabolic pathways or deliver combinations of therapeutic factors.
-Synlogic's goal is to discover, develop and ultimately commercialize Synthetic Biotic medicines.
+Synlogic, Inc., together with its wholly owned and consolidated subsidiaries (Synlogic or the Company), is a clinical-stage biopharmaceutical company applying synthetic biology to the discovery and development of Synthetic Biotics.
+Synthetic Biotics are generated from Synlogic's proprietary platform, leveraging a reproducible, modular approach to the generation of novel drug candidates that perform or deliver critical therapeutic functions.
+Synthetic Biotics are designed to metabolize a toxic substance, compensate for missing or damaged metabolic pathways or deliver combinations of therapeutic factors.
+Synlogic's goal is to discover, develop and ultimately commercialize Synthetic Biotics.
 Since incorporation, the Company has devoted substantially all of its efforts to the research and development of its product candidates.